MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 If you want to run a desktop flow on a machine or a group using CyberArk® credentials, you need to add your CyberArk® application information in the Power Automate portal.

 1. Sign-in to Power Automate.
-1. From the left nav, select **Machines** and select the machine or the group.
+1. From the left navigation, select **Machines** and select the machine or the group.
 1. In the Machine details, select **Configure CyberArk®**.
 1. Select **New application**
     1. Enter the app ID of the application you created from CyberArk® PVWA.